If you experience difficulty paying your bill:

 - instruct bailiffs to seize your goods and sell them at auction

-- contact our Council Tax Recovery Team to agree a Special Payment Arrangement to settle your arrears and avoid further action and costs.
+- contact our Council Tax Recovery Team to agree to settle your arrears and avoid further action or costs

 Any further costs due to bailiff action will be added to you debt.